Training from Zero: Radio Frequency Machine Learning Data Quantity Forecasting: Introduction

 This paper focuses on providing an applied understanding of working with ML in the RF spectrum, with particular regard to understanding the training data in applications that fall in the domain space of Radio Frequency Machine Learning (RFML).
 To better clarify this, RFML is a subset of ML that overlaps communications, radar, or any other application space that utilizes the RF spectrum in a statistically repeatable manner, where ML algorithms are applied as intelligently close to the digitized samples of the RF spectrum, or Physical Layer in the Open Systems Interconnection (OSI) model, as possible \cite{wong2020rfml}.
 For simplicity within this work, focus will be given to the field of Deep Learning (DL) as the particular subset within ML due to the well suited nature of DL systems at extracting inference from raw data \cite{Goodfellow-et-al-2016}.
-To that end, two questions important to ML systems are \begin{itemize} \item How much data needs to be used to achieve a given performance level? \item What data should be used to train the system? \end{itemize} are going to be systematically addressed providing a means to answering these questions.
+Two fundamental questions for developing a DL architecture for a given application are: \begin{itemize} \item What data should be, or is available to be used in order to train the system; \item How much data is needed for the current approach to achieve the desired performance level? \end{itemize} These two questions are systematically addressed within this work, providing a blueprint for how they can be answered in general.

+The two most common problems in regard to datasets with DL systems are having a large enough quantity of data and having that data be at a high enough quality, in order to develop a well generalized model \cite{Goodfellow-et-al-2016}.
+In fact, answering the question of how much data is needed is a fundamental unknown that relies on the developers' experience and insight into the problem space.
+The end result of attempts at answering this question are the common rule of thumb answers of `ten times the feature space' or `as much data as is available' and is an issue across all domains \cite{10386440, 9961269, s22186982, NG2022100198, 10.1145/3406325.3451036, 9019687, 9154298, wang2024data, mühlenstädt2024data, 9880008}.